yenrab/AALang-Gab/README.md

 **Execution** capability testing has been conducted using the [babylon 5 fan game](https://github.com/yenrab/fab-fan), which provides a medium to medium-high level of complexity for evaluating AALang capabilities.

 Works on:
+- Ollama
+  - GUI use @context
+  - HTTP server use system prompt
+- LM Studio
+  - GUI use system prompt
+  -HTTP server use system prompt
 - Cursor (In Agent Mode)
   - Auto
   - composer1
   - claude-4.5-sonnet-thinking
   - grok-code-fast-1
   - gemini-3-pro-preview

+**Note** Stateful AALang tools created by GAB need significant context windows to not loose the instructions and states.
+Cursor's summaries appear to retain the behaviors and states of AALang tools.
+Small models, 4b, quickly run out of context window space and loose the tool.

 ## Actors and Personas